uwsbel/blenderPlugin/README.md

 It will then render your file and place an out.0.tif file in the /job/images folder

 **File Format**
+Each data file represents one frame of a simulation.
+Filenames must end in
+    _#.dat.
+    Ex. mydata_0.dat, mydata_1.dat, mydata_2.dat

+Each line will represent one object, and will be of this format:

+    Group, Object ID, x_pos, y_pos, z_pos, quat_w, quat_x, quat_y, quat_z,
+    object_type, extra_params

+Group: An identifier to tell what objects it is related to.
+When applying materials and colors to proxy objects in blender, all members of the group will have the same material/color applied to them.
+The one exception is the group "individual".
+Every item in this group will be visibile in blender and materials will have to be applied to each object seperately.
+    Note: Group names should be completely lowercase.
+No distinction will be made between different cased group names.
+    Note: All members of a group MUST have the same object_type and parameters for that object (e.g. all spheres have same radius).
+Locations and rotations may be different.

+Object ID: a number that will identify each unique object

+x_pos, y_pos, z_pos: x,y,z coorinates of the object

 General Notes:
     All values should be separated by commas and there should be no